fleetdm/fleet/docs/Contributing/Configuration-for-contributors.md

 #### integrations.zendesk[].email

-The email address to use to authenticate with the Zendesk server for API requests.
+Use this email address to authenticate API requests with the Zendesk server.

-- Required setting (string).
+- Required setting (string)
-- Default value: none.
+- Default value: none
 - Config file format:
   ```
   integrations: